 In this study, a crash box is modelled in the commercial finite element solver Abaqus/Explicit.
 The geometrical and material properties of sample are extracted from research by Chiu et al. [43].
 Figure 1 shows a schematic of a composite sample with tulip triggering.
 The model is meshed with 5522 four-node shell elements (S4R).
-Table 1 presents mechanical properties of T700/M21 composite. $\rho$ is density, $E{11}$ and $E{22}$ are moduli of elasticity along fibre direction and perpendicular to the fibre direction, $G{12}$ and $G{23}$ are shear moduli and v is Poisson's ratio. $X_t$ and $X_c$ are tensile and compression strengths perpendicular to the fibres. $G{ft}^c$ , $G{fc}^c$ , $G{mt}^c$ and $G{mc}^c$ are fracture energy related to fibre tension, fibres compression, matrix tension and matrix compression, respectively.
+Table 1 presents mechanical properties of T700/M21 composite. ρ is density, E{11} and E{22} are moduli of elasticity along fibre direction and perpendicular to the fibre direction, G{12} and G{23} are shear moduli and v is Poisson's ratio.
+X_t and X_c are tensile and compression strengths along fibres, Y_t and Y_c are tensile and compression strengths perpendicular to the fibres.
+G{fc}^c , G{fc}^c , G{mc}^c are fracture energy related to fibre tension, fibres compression, matrix tension and matrix compression, respectively.